(trastuzumab-qyyp) for Injection, for Intravenous Use

 In lactating cynomolgus monkeys, trastuzumab was present in breast milk at about 0.3% of maternal serum concentrations after pre( beginning Gestation Day 120) and postpartum (through Postpartum Day 28) doses of 25 mg/kg administered twice weekly (25 times the recommended weekly human dose of 2 mg/kg of trastuzumab products).
 Infant monkeys with detectable serum levels of trastuzumab did not exhibit any adverse effects on growth or development from birth to 1 month of age.

 Females And Males Of Reproductive Potential

 Verify the pregnancy status of females of reproductive potential prior to the initiation of TRAZIMERA.

 Trastuzumab products can cause embryo-fetal harm when administered during pregnancy.
-Advise females of reproductive potential to use effective contraception during treatment with TRAZIMERA and for 7 months following the last dose of TRAZIMERA [see Pregnancy and CLINICAL PHARMACOLOGY].
+Advise females of reproductive potential to use effective contraception during treatment with TRAZIMERA and for 7 months following the last dose of TRAZIMERA [see Use In Specific Populations and CLINICAL PHARMACOLOGY].